 The placards are issued to a person who is blind or has an ambulatory disability.
 A Disabled Parking Placard application (form #VD-120) must be completed.

-An ambulatory disability means an impairment which prevents or impedes walking.
+An ambulatory disability is an impairment that prevents or impedes walking.
 A person is considered to have an ambulatory disability if he or she is a person who:

 - Cannot walk 200 feet without stopping to rest; or

-- Cannot walk without the use of, or assistance from, a brace, cane, crutch, another person, prosthetic device, wheelchair, or other assistive device; or
+- Cannot walk without the use of, or assistance from, a brace, cane, crutch, another person, prosthetic device, wheelchair, or other assistive devices; or

 - Is restricted by lung disease to such an extent that the person's forced (respiratory) expiratory volume for one second, when measured by spirometry, is less than one liter, or the arterial oxygen tension is less than 60 mm/hg on room air at rest; or